Customer Acquisition Cost Calculator

 What is a good CAC?

-There is no universal benchmark because CAC varies widely by industry.
-For SaaS companies, a CAC payback period of 12 months or less is considered healthy.
-The most useful comparison is your own LTV:CAC ratio.
-Aim for at least 3:1, meaning each customer generates three dollars of lifetime value for every dollar you spent acquiring them.
+There's no universal benchmark, CAC differs by industry.
+For SaaS, a 12-month CAC payback is healthy.
+The most useful comparison is your own LTV:CAC ratio: aim for 3:1, meaning a customer generates $3 of lifetime value for every $1 you spend to acquire them.

 Author